-- Starkey to introduce 3D Audio to the Dash later this year.
+- Starkey introduced 3D Audio to the Dash in 2017.
 See below.

 The Bragi Dash is one of the most talked about in-ear wearables (aka “hearables“) to ever to hit the market.
 After raising over 3 million dollars through an extremely successful crowdfunding campaign on Kickstarter (in early 2014), Munich-based Bragi went on to raise 22 million dollars in venture capital from a group of unidentified global investors (in Nov.
 2015).
 In the most simple terms possible, the Dash can be described as a rechargeable wireless earphone that has the capability to store and play music files, stream bluetooth audio, track fitness stats (heart rate, step counter, etc), and provide two-way communication with a smartphone.